Updated August 2021

 The historical society raises funds to support the operation of the award-winning Cokato Museum and Gust Akerlund Photography Studio, a National Register Historic site.
 They host regular programs and events, publish a quarterly newsletter, “In the Midst Of,” and provide research services for genealogists or persons interested in local history.

-The major function of the Darwin Community Club is the Darwin Museum and Souvenir Gift Shop.
-It is also a supporter of Twine Ball Day, which takes place the second Saturday in August in Darwin.
+The major function of the Darwin Community Club is the operation of the Darwin Museum and Souvenir Gift Shop.
+It is also a supporter of Twine Ball Day, which takes place the second Saturday in August.

 The Darwin Community Club is always looking for new members interested in the welfare of the Darwin area to join its team.
-Anyone interested in joining may contact any of the officers.
+Anyone interested in joining may contact an officer: president, Chris Hansen; vice president, Pat Hansen; secretary, Carol Schumacher; or treasurer, Jenny Smith.

 The Darwin Lions Club has approximately 40 members.
 The club meets the first Monday of every month at the Darwin Rod and Gun Club.
 Throughout the year, the club supports International Lions Club projects, as well as local projects.
 The Darwin Twine Ball Celebration is the club’s major fundraiser.
 The club awards scholarships for Dassel-Cokato seniors and Litchfield seniors each year.

-The club’s officers are Craig Dullinger, president; Jay Mischke, vice president; Pat Raiber, secretary; and Ryan Severance, treasurer.
+The club’s officers are Jay Mischke, president; Pat Raiber, secretary; and Ryan Severance, treasurer.

 Anyone interested in joining or learning more about the organization can contact Josh Johnson at 320-275-3004.